 Repeat until you have the look you want and let aside to dry completely, rotating the ball of yarn so it dries on all sides.

 When completely dry, use your fingers to press into the balloon to separate it from the glue on the sides.

-Snip the balloon at the top to deflate, and carefully remove from the inside of the balloon by pulling it out with your fingers.
+Snip the balloon at the top to deflate, and carefully remove it from the inside of the balloon by pulling it out with your fingers.

 Cut out small pumpkin leaves with felt and fold them in the center.
-Place a small amount of hot glue to the center of the felt leaf and hold it together to create a fold or crease.
+Place a small amount of hot glue on the center of the felt leaf and hold it together to create a fold or crease.